Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/SceneViewLightingOptionsApp/README.md

 # SceneView Lighting Options Micro-app

-This micro-app demonstrates the the use of various lighting and rendering options for the composable `SceneView`
+This micro-app demonstrates the use of various lighting and rendering options for the composable `SceneView`

 ![Screenshot](screenshot.png)